RikDuijm/municipality/README.md

 - JSHint was used to validate JavaScript.

 ### <a name="note"></a>Note for Code Institute
 After finishing my first Milestone Project I made a complaint that we hadn't had a single lesson about testing our code, but that you expect us to be able to do this.
-The reply I received:
+The reply I received:<br>
 I have passed your valuable feedback over to the learning Success Team.
 I have spoken to someone from the team and they agreed that more information about testing and deployment is due.
-This is being looked into and in the process of being improved.
+This is being looked into and in the process of being improved.<br>
-I again made a complaint upon starting this Milestone Project:
+I again made a complaint upon starting this Milestone Project:<br>
 So far we only got a quick introduction to Jasmine with only 1 specific example.
-I feel that in the Milestone Projects there's an emphasis on the importance of testing, that isn't reflected in the course and based on this 1 lesson I can't create automated testing for this project.
+I feel that in the Milestone Projects there's an emphasis on the importance of testing, that isn't reflected in the course and based on this 1 lesson I can't create automated testing for this project.<br>

 Now, with the third milestone, again I don’t feel that we received enough – if any – instructions or practice about how to test our projects.
 I really feel that if you think this is important you should teach us well how to do this.
 I don’t think I have received the tools to be able to do so.